CPD in Occupational Medicine

 Who this course is for

-This course is suitable if you are a GP and anticipate that occupational medicine will take less than 50% of your time.
+This course is suitable if you are a GP and anticipate that occupational medicine will comprise less than 50% of your time.

-Our CPD course is also suitable for doctors practising in other areas of medicine who would like to learn more about occupational medicine.
+Our CPD course is also suitable for doctors practising in other areas of medicine who would like to learn more about occupational medicine, such as psychiatrists, dermatologists and respiratory doctors, among many others.
 Full details of the FOM Diploma examination regulations are available on the FOM website.

 CPD points and further progression

-Although our CPD course does not result in an academic qualification from the University, students who attend the course are eligible for 10 CPD points towards their re-validation.
+Although our CPD course does not result in an academic qualification from the University, students who attend the course are eligible for CPD points towards their revalidation.

 Should you wish to continue on to our postgraduate course for a Master of Science (MSc) award, you will be required to successfully pass the summative assessments for the two 15-credit units.